• Skip to main content

 Investigator-Initiated Research: “A Feasibility Study of Novel Combined Intervention for Blood Glucose Management in Type 1 Diabetes (T1D) Among African American Patients” – Medtronic is supporting this NIH-funded study by providing advanced hybrid closed loop insulin pump technology and training for the project.
 The study aims to improve glycemic control in high risk African American youth with type 1 diabetes using Medtronic insulin pump technology, paired with frequent home telehealth visits conducted with a dedicated diabetes educator.
 The study is led by Dr. Stuart Chalew of the Department of Pediatrics at the Louisiana State University School of Medicine and the Children’s Hospital of New Orleans.
 The project will evaluate changes in mean blood glucose, HbA1c levels, glycemic variation, as well as quality of life and program adherence.
 Results are expected in 2022.

-Tagged With: diabetes, Diabetes Management, Health Disparities, insulin, Medtronic, NIH, risk, telehealth, Telehealth Visits, telemedicine, type 1 diabetes
+Tagged With: diabetes, Diabetes Management, Health Disparities, insulin, Medtronic, NIH, risk, Telehealth Visits, telemedicine, type 1 diabetes

 Get in-depth healthcare technology analysis and commentary delivered straight to your email weekly